The Best Sales Prospecting with Video Templates

-Quickly show-and-tell how your solution works in a video so the prospect can visualize what you’re offering.
+Quickly show and tell how your solution works in a video so the prospect can visualize what you’re offering.
 This template works best if you keep it short.
-Hit them with the high-level content and show enough to pique interest and make them want to hop on a call.
+Hit them with high-level content and show enough to pique interest and make them want to hop on a call.

 Example script: “Hi [Name], I know your time is extremely valuable, and I genuinely think I can help.